SoftUni-Internal/interactive-content/EN/03-Advanced-Function/05-Error-Handling.md

 let arr = new Array(-1); // Invalid array length
 ```

-Initializing an array with a **length of -1** will result in a TypeError, because array length cannot be negative.
+Initializing an array with a **length of -1** will result in a TypeError, because array length cannot be a negative number.

 ```js
 let bigArr = new Array(9999999999); // RangeError